rahulbishttech/travel-agency-dashboard/notes.md

 3. run `npm install clsx tailwind-merge`  (*1)
-4. download public, app folder from assests. app : index.d.ts = for types, app.css = for fonts, prefined classes etc.. lib : for utitlities public : for images ,icons
+4. download public, app folder from assests. app : index.d.ts = for types, app.css = for fonts, prefined classes etc.. lib : for utilities public : for images ,icons
-5.
+5. git push then Syncfusion setup (commmand given in desc link)
+  - in vite.config.ts (*1)
+    ssr: {
+        noExternal: [/@syncfusion/]
+    }
+  - get the license key and put it in .env.local and then import it on root.tsx (above layout)
+6.